gferrarocamus/battleship/README.md

 # Battleship

 This is a single-player game of [Battleship](https://en.wikipedia.org/wiki/Battleship_(game)) built entirely with  JavaScript, CSS, and HTML, tested with Jest, and packed with Webpacker.

+## Background & Description

 Based on my [previous project](https://github.com/1ba1/battleship), this new version introduces an enhanced AI that is smart enough to try adjacent slots after getting a hit.